Risperidone is an atypical antipsychotic that also comes as an oral tablet under the brand name Risperdal.

 Slow-acting psych meds such as antipsychotics take 2-4 weeks to show positive effects and take longer for those effects to leave your system, which means that its benefits will not immediately go away as soon as the drug leaves your system.

 Another important factor to consider is the half-life of risperidone.
-Most medications have a half-life of around 24 hours, while some may take 4-5 days to be completely flushed out of your system.
+Most medications have a half-life of around 24 hours.
+But some may take 4-5 days to be completely flushed out of your system.

 In the case of risperidone, studies show that its half-life for poor metabolizers is 20 hours, while for extensive metabolizers it may only take 3 hours for the chemicals from the medicine to leave the system.

-However, other factors also need to be considered when looking at how long the antipsychotic drug will stay in your system.
-These include:
+However, you also have to consider other factors when looking at how long the antipsychotic drug will stay in your system.
+These factors include:

 - how long the drug was taken